ixdbelfast/ixdbelfast.github.io/modules/IXD302/IXD302-Master-Apprentice-Responsive-Storytelling.md

 The first encourages you to explore web typography, including: Typekit and Google Fonts.
 The second takes the knowledge you learned in Exercise 3A and applies it to 'Heroes and Villans'.

+Here is a Tutorial about how to use Web Typography [Here](https://github.com/kyleboyd/ixd-tutorials/blob/master/webtypography/index.md)

 ###Exercise 3A